VanessaLiaw021/professional-README/sample/README.md

 - [Questions](#questions)

 ## Description
-Fun
+Within the terminal, when a user enter all prompt, the program will generate a README.md file

 ## Installation
-Fun
+npm install inqurier

 ## Usage
-Fun
+First clone respostory, then input npm install inqurier in terminal, then node index.js to start the application

 ## License
-This application is licenses under the Apache 2.0 license
+This application is licenses under the ISC license

 ## Contributing
-Fun
+None

 ## Tests
-Fun
+npm test

 ## Questions
-If you have any questions or concerns, email me at Fun
+If you have any questions or concerns, email me at vliaw021@gmail.com

-If you want to view my profile on GitHub, go to [Fun](https://github.com/Fun)
+If you want to view my profile on GitHub, go to [VanessaLiaw021](https://github.com/VanessaLiaw021)